JLPT is the key to further education and employment in Japan. What will I learn from it? Let’s begin Japanese learning in Japan.

 Ways to study JLPT

-Of course, you may study from N5 to N1 at once.
-6 months to 2-year of all the way JLPT courses provide full-time Japanese learning.
+Of course, you may study from N5 to N1 in one go.
+6 months to 2-year of all the way JLPT courses provide solid Japanese learning.